securitymates/securitymates.github.io/_posts/2024-11-07-Linux System Administration Essentials (Part 2): Disk Partitioning, User Management and Network Configuration.md

 Each partition can be formatted with a file system, which determines how data is stored and retrieved.
 Common Linux file systems include:

-1.**ext4**: Default for many Linux distributions, supports large files and journaling.
+1. **ext4**: Default for many Linux distributions, supports large files and journaling.
-2.**xfs**: Good for high-performance tasks.
+2. **xfs**: Good for high-performance tasks.
-3.**btrfs**: Offers advanced features like snapshots and dynamic resizing.
+3. **btrfs**: Offers advanced features like snapshots and dynamic resizing.

 **Creating Partitions:**